TNT226/TNT-JEFFERSON-2025/💻 Obstacle Management/README.md

 ## Software

-The software we used for coding and programming our robot, Terreneitor, is _Arduino Integrated Development Environment (IDE)  _ application version: 2.3.2 in MacOS.
+The software we used for coding and programming our robot, Kaboom, is _Arduino Integrated Development Environment (IDE)  _ application version: 2.3.2 in MacOS.
 Arduino uses a variant of the C++ programming language.
 The Arduino Integrated Development Environment or Arduino Software (IDE)  contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
 It connects to the Arduino hardware to upload programs and communicate with them.
 We chose using this software not only because of its simplicity but because it what we learned in our school.

 <img src="Arduino IDE 2.3.2.png" width="40000">